taylorplewe/asteroids86/notes/styleguide.md

 	```
 - Tab characters (`\t`), as opposed to spaces, to represent tabs
   - Anything where the horizontal alignment matters (like the previous point about contiguous definitions) is done with spaces
-- A single space should separate *every* part of a numerical expression:
+- A single space should separate *every* part of a mathematical expression:
   - Good:
 	```
 	mov ecx, (SCREEN_WIDTH * SCREEN_HEIGHT * 4) / 32